navigator9951/PackingWebsite/README.md

 - Comment: Sends a message to the backend on any isuses or comments.
 Intended to let the maintainer know whether there are any mistakes (prices or boxes info) and correct them when possible.

 ## Customize it
 Because this wasn't a super serious project of mine, I didn't put too much effort into the structure of the site in order to try to keep it simple.
 At the bottom of `index.js` there is a list of boxes.
-To create a new box, the inputs are `new Box([Dimensions, large to small], which dimension has the opening, [NoPack price, Standard price, Fragile pack price, Custom pack price])`. `Box.NormalBox` is the same as above but assumel the smallest/last dimension is the one that opens
+To create a new box, the inputs are `new Box([Dimensions, large to small], which dimension has the opening, [NoPack price, Standard price, Fragile pack price, Custom pack price])`. `Box.NormalBox` is the same as above but assumes the smallest/last dimension is the one that opens

 ## Run it
 Simply run `docker compose up` in the same directory, and it should start the server.
 By default it binds host port `5893` because I run multiple lightweight servers behind NGINX and the port doesn't collide with anything else I run.